 Crested Butte is known for its approach to getting back to the important things in life.
 This wholesome mindset made it the perfect name for one of our most cherished plans.

 Our Crested Butte design concept has more than one signature element and each seems to appeal in different ways.
-Guests are dazzled by this home’s impressive staircase turret and timber-framed entryway.
-Owners adore the footprint as it is configured to offer amazing views of the landscape from numerous, oversized, windows in both the dining room and master suite.
+For example, this home’s impressive staircase turret and timber-framed entryway dazzles guests.
+Owners adore a footprint configured to offer amazing views of the landscape from numerous, oversized, windows in both the dining room and master suite.
 Visitors of all ages enjoy the charming breakfast nook and enormous covered patio.

 This home brings an easy elegance to every space and every occasion.
 It likely comes as no surprise to read that our Crested Butte design was chosen a top ten home design by Log Home Living magazine.